LiangA/platform_science_assignment/module_document.md

     s4[produce final output by processing scipy outputs] s1 --> s2 --> s3 --> s4
 ```
-After spending a few hours comparing the first implementation with the second implementation, I have gained some experience that I have not yet added here.
-I will add it later.

 ### Testing
 I only did unit tests because, as mentioned earlier, I didn't consider driver_assignment as a module but more like an entry point to the program.
 Therefore, the main object to be tested in this project is the SecretAlgorithm class in algorithms.py.